Willis Collection | National Library of Australia (NLA)

 About Robert Willis

-Robert Willis (b.
-1944) grew up in Forbes, New South Wales, where he has lived most of his life.
-He has worked in the sales and electronics trade and for many years owned and managed an electrical appliances business.
+Robert Willis was born in 1944 and grew up in Forbes, New South Wales, where he has spent most of his life.
+He worked in sales and the electronics trade, and for many years owned and managed an electrical appliances business.

-He became interested in folk music in 1975 when he was involved in a production of the musical Reedy River.
-He formed a band called Blackridge (the original name of Forbes) to perform Australian folk songs.
-A self-taught musician, Willis played the button accordion, guitar, mouth organ, tin whistle, banjo, concertina and also sang.
+Willis became interested in folk music in 1975 when he took part in a production of the musical Reedy River.
+He later formed a band called Blackridge (the original name of Forbes) to perform Australian folk songs.
+A self-taught musician, Willis played a range of instruments, including the button accordion, guitar, mouth organ, tin whistle, banjo and concertina.
+He also sang.

-He has always been supported by his family, particularly his wife Olya, a teacher in Forbes.
-She has compiled the summaries of his interviews and where possible accompanied him as the sound technician on field trips.
-She has also taken many of the photographs that are part of the collection.
-Willis has also been accompanied on his travels by John Harpley, a fellow musician and folklorist.
+Willis’s work has been strongly supported by his family, especially his wife Olya, a teacher in Forbes.
+She has summarised many of his interviews, worked as a sound technician on field trips where possible, and taken many of the photographs in the collection.

 Willis edited, with Graham Seal, Verandah Music: Roots of Australian Tradition (2003).